-The numbers are in: a 10-month supply chain master's degree from MIT allows you to begin your career faster, with more money and less debt.
+The numbers are in: a 10-month supply chain master's degree from MIT allows you to advance your career faster, with better salary outcomes and less debt.

 Our students who go on to jobs in the US after graduation enjoy salary outcomes comparable to students graduating from top 2-year MBA programs – after less than half the time out of the workforce, and at half the tuition expense.

 Application Deadlines Extended

 To provide more early-career supply chain professionals with opportunities for advancement in these uniquely challenging times, and in turn to help industry meet steady demand for exceptional supply chain leaders, we've extended our admission cycle for the class of 2021.